Deh Now-ye Moqaddasi

-Deh Now-ye Moqaddasi (ده نومقدسي, also Romanized as Dehnow-ye Moqaddasī, Deh Now-e Maqaddas, and Deh Now-ye Moqaddas; also known as Deh Now, Deh Nau, and Deh-ī-Nau) is a village in Valanjerd Rural District, in the Central District of Borujerd County, Lorestan Province, Iran.
-At the 2006 census, its population was 956, in 231 families.
+Deh Now-ye Moqaddasi (ده نومقدسي) (Note: Also romanized as Dehnow-ye Moqaddasī; also known as Deh Nau, Deh Now, Deh Now-e Maqaddas, Deh Now-ye Moqaddas, and Deh-ī-Nau) is a village in Valanjerd Rural District of the Central District in Borujerd County, Lorestan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 956 in 231 households.
+The following census in 2011 counted 992 people in 284 households.
+The 2016 census measured the population of the village as of 1,022 people in 310 households.